top of page

 1. Building Core Strength Through Tummy Time

 Tummy time is essential for developing the muscles in your baby’s neck, shoulders, back, and core.
 These muscles are the foundation for sitting.
-During tummy time, your baby learns to lift their head and chest, strengthening the muscles needed to stabilize their upper body when sitting.
+During tummy time, your baby learns to lift their head and chest, strengthening the muscles needed to stabilise their upper body when sitting.

 • By 2-3 months: Your baby begins holding their head up during tummy time.
 This is the start of gaining the neck control they’ll need to sit.